-Wondering how to prepare for a kitchen remodel?
-Use this kitchen remodel checklist as your guide.
+We’ve included key steps to remodel a kitchen in this kitchen remodel checklist.
+Use the checklist as your guide.

-If you're like most homeowners thinking about tackling a kitchen remodel, you have lots of questions - like what to do first when you start a kitchen renovation.
-Navigating the process doesn't have to be overwhelming.
-Our project planner checklist will get you moving in the right direction with some basic steps to tackle along the way.
+If you're like most homeowners thinking about tackling a kitchen remodel, you have lots of questions like: How do I plan a kitchen remodel?
+What do I need to consider when remodeling a kitchen?
+How do I even start a kitchen renovation?
+Navigating the kitchen renovation process doesn’t have to be overwhelming.
+Our kitchen remodel checklist will get your renovation moving in the right direction with some basic steps to tackle along the way.

 ESTABLISH A (LOOSE) BUDGET